rackerlabs/rackspace-how-to/content/cloud-files/back-up-data-with-cloud-files.md

 ### Back up your data

-1. Log in to the [Cloud Control Panel](https://mycloud.rackspace.com/).
+1. Log in to the [Cloud Control Panel](https://login.rackspace.com/).

+2. Click the **Select a Product** drop-down menu in the top navigation bar, then select **Rackspace Cloud**.

-2. At the top of the window, click **Storage > Files**.
+3. At the top of the window, click **Storage > Files**.

-3. On the Cloud Files page, click **Create Container**.
+4. On the Cloud Files page, click **Create Container**.

-4. In the popup dialog box, name the new container, select the region and type, and then click **Create Container**.
+5. In the popup dialog box, name the new container, select the region and type, and then click **Create Container**.

     For more information about selecting a region for your backup files, see [Multi-region support in Cloud Files](/how-to/multi-region-support-in-cloud-files).

-5.  *(Optional)* If you want to create a folder to group your uploaded files, perform the following steps:
+6.  *(Optional)* If you want to create a folder to group your uploaded files, perform the following steps:

     1. On the Containers page, click **Create Folder**.